yangzhangpsy/PsyCalibrator/README.md

 <h2 id="1">Step 1: Obtain required instrument and software</h2>

 1. Instrument:
-Spyder5 or SpyderX
+`Spyder5` or `SpyderX`

-Note: SpyderX is the newer model.
-For both Spyder5 and SpyderX, there are different versions available, but the only difference between the different versions (e.g., Express, Pro, and Elite) is the accompanying software package provided by Spyder.
+**Note:** `SpyderX` is the newer model.
+For both `Spyder5` and `SpyderX`, there are different versions available, but the only difference between the different versions (e.g., Express, Pro, and Elite) is the accompanying software package provided by Spyder.
 Since our calibration method does not use this provided software, but only the hardware, any version of Spyder will work.

 2. Software:
 1) MATLAB (common commercial software) or GNU Octave (a free alternative to MATLAB; for simplicity, below we will refer to MATLAB only) and Psychtoolbox (free software available at http://psychtoolbox.org)
 2) PsyCalibrator (free at: https://github.com/yangzhangpsy/PsyCalibrator)

-Note: The software package includes both original files provided by the authors as well as files written by others (specifically, the file “spyderDriverWin” is extracted from Argyll V2.1.2, available at http://www.argyllcms.com; the file “makeCLUT_APL” is modified from Mcalibrator2, available at https://github.com/hiroshiban/Mcalibrator2)
+**Note:** The software package includes both original files provided by the authors as well as files written by others (specifically, the file “spyderDriverWin” is extracted from Argyll V2.1.2, available at http://www.argyllcms.com; the file “makeCLUT_APL” is modified from Mcalibrator2, available at https://github.com/hiroshiban/Mcalibrator2)

 <h2 id="2">Step 2: Install Spyder driver</h2>

 If you are using Linux or Mac, there is no need to install the driver for the photometer.
 But if you are using Windows, you need to install the driver for the photometer.
-To check whether the driver is already installed, insert the device (e.g., Spyder5) into a USB port on the computer.
+To check whether the driver is already installed, insert the device (e.g., `Spyder5`) into a USB port on the computer.
 Then open the "Device Manager" menu in Windows Settings (you can search "Device Manager" in the search bar at the bottom left of the desktop).
-If the driver has already been installed, you should see a USB icon showing “Spyder5 (Argyll)”, as highlighted in the red rectangle in Figure 1.
+If the driver has already been installed, you should see a USB icon showing “`Spyder5` (Argyll)”, as highlighted in the red rectangle in Figure 1.

  ![image](https://raw.githubusercontent.com/yangzhangpsy/PsyCalibrator/main/PsyCalibrator/figs/f1.png)

 **Figure 1.
-Device Manager showing Spyder5 with the driver installed.**
+Device Manager showing `Spyder5` with the driver installed.**

 On the other hand, if the driver has not been installed, then you may see an exclamation mark (!) appearing before the device name, as highlighted in the red rectangle in Figure 2 (note that if you have installed the software that comes with Spyder, you will not see the exclamation mark).
 Or you may simply see the device under “Universal Serial Bus devices” (bottom, Figure 2).
 In either case, we need to install the calibration driver as offered in the “PsyCalibrator” package, by following the steps below.
 ![image](https://raw.githubusercontent.com/yangzhangpsy/PsyCalibrator/main/PsyCalibrator/figs/f2.png)